 Explaining Egoistic Benevolence

-I answered a question on explaining egoistic benevolence on Philosophy in Action Radio on 22 December 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on explaining egoistic benevolence on 22 December 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 How can we better explain how helping others can be egoistic?
 In your October 7, 2013 radio show, you observed that people often don't understand how acting kindly and generously towards friends is self-interested.
 Instead, they think that being benevolent toward anyone is "other-regarding" and hence, altruistic.
 How can we egoists untangle this seeming conflict for people?

 My Answer, In Brief: Egoists must do a better job of explaining that egoism — properly understood — is not manipulative, mercenary, predatory, or criminal.
 To see that, people need to understand egoism versus altruism in big-picture terms, as well as show how and why relationships with others can and should be win-wins.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 The mission of Philosophy in Action is to spread rational principles for real life... far and wide.
 That's why the vast majority of my work is available to anyone, free of charge.
 I love doing the radio show, but each episode requires an investment of time, effort, and money to produce.
 So if you enjoy and value that work of mine, please contribute to the tip jar.
 I suggest $5 per episode or $20 per month, but any amount is appreciated.
 In return, contributors can request that I answer questions from the queue pronto, and regular contributors enjoy free access to premium content and other goodies.